-- Add door seals.
+- Add door seals (fairly cheap but effective).

 - Weatherstripping for doors and windows.

-- Soundproof curtains.
+- Budget friendly soundproof curtains.

 Which ones you choose to use will really depend on the source of the noise pollution, however using all of them will result in a good overall reduction of sound.
 Now let’s look at each of the listed methods in detail.